-- U.S. light vehicle sales were at a seasonally adjusted annual rate (SAAR) of 16.73 million units in July versus a SAAR of 16.64 million units for June.
-The July run rate was 6.1% below the SAAR of 17.81 million units for July 2016.
+- U.S. light vehicle sales were at a seasonally adjusted annual rate (SAAR) of 18.57 million units in September versus a SAAR of 16.14 million units for August.
+The September run rate was 4.8% above the SAAR of 17.72 million units for September 2016.

-- On a seasonally adjusted basis, domestic auto sales increased 5.1% in July to a SAAR of 4.55 million.
-The sales rate was 12.0% below the year-ago period.
+- Total domestic sales surged to 14.65 million SAAR from 12.68 million SAAR in August.
+On a seasonally adjusted basis, domestic auto sales decreased 13.5% in September to a SAAR of 4.95 million.
+The sales rate was 5.5% below the year-ago period.

-- Domestic truck sales decreased 2.5% to 8.68 million SAAR in July from 8.90 million SAAR in June.
-The sales rate was 3.9% below the year-ago period.
+- Domestic truck sales increased 16.5% to 9.69 million SAAR in September from 8.32 million SAAR in August.
+The sales rate was 9.6% above the year-ago period.

-- Nissan North America sales were down 3.2% year-over-year.
+- Nissan North America sales were up 9.6% year-over-year.

-- Volkswagen Group of America sales were down 2.3% year-over-year.
+- Volkswagen Group of America sales were up 22.7% year-over-year.

-- According to ALG estimates cited by Automotive News, incentive spending was forecast to average $3,565 in July, up 4.7% from the same period a year ago but down 1.3% month-over-month
+- Vehicle dealers are still pushing incentive spending to boost sales and to cull excess inventory.
+According to ALG estimates cited by Automotive News, incentive spending was forecast to average $3,742 in September, up 1.5% from the same period a year ago and up 0.3% month-over-month.

 |Domestic Light Vehicles